MTCC Logo-Latin-America-White

 Perú 01

-First National Workshop of the GMN Phase II Project in Honduras:
+Second National Workshop of the GMN II Project

-Maritime decarbonization is a global challenge that demands urgent action and strategic collaboration.
+The decarbonization of the maritime sector is a global challenge that requires urgent action and strategic collaboration.

-In this context, MTCC Latin America, under the framework of the GMN Phase II Project implemented by the International Maritime Organization (IMO) and funded by the European Union, in collaboration with UMIP and the Directorate General of Merchant Marine of Honduras, held the First National Workshop on May 29–30, 2025, in San Pedro Sula, Honduras.
+In this context, MTCC Latin America, within the framework of the GMN Phase II Project, implemented by the International Maritime Organization (IMO) and funded by the European Union (EU), in collaboration with the International Maritime University of Panama (UMIP) and the General Maritime Directorate (DIMAR) of Colombia, invites all key stakeholders in the maritime sector in Colombia to participate in the Second National Workshop: "Opportunities for Development, Innovation, and Transition Towards Maritime Decarbonization in Colombia"

-• Exploring innovative strategies to reduce GHG emissions in line with global climate goals
+• Explore innovative strategies to reduce GHG emissions in line with global climate goals

-• Advancing the decarbonization of maritime transport in Honduras through practical energy efficiency technological solutions
+• Advance the decarbonization of maritime transport in Colombia by focusing on practical energy efficiency technological solutions

 • Financing opportunities for sustainable projects

-• Promoting gender equality in maritime energy efficiency initiatives
+• Promote gender equality in maritime energy efficiency initiatives

-Looking Full Ahead to continue working together to promote safer, more efficient, and sustainable shipping across the Latin America region, leaving no one behind.
+We will continue working together to promote safer, more efficient, and sustainable transport in Latin America with the active support of all stakeholders, leaving no one behind.

 boletin